 In the development world, the art of arranging text and images in an artistic manner can convey the intended message in one glance.
-Unlike traditional art, which involves the artist expressing their personality in their art for whoever resonates with their work, the graphic designer has to constantly look outside themselves.
+Unlike traditional art, which involves the artist expressing their personality in their art for anyone with whom their work resonates, the graphic designer has to constantly look outside themselves.
 Since the designer’s art is created for public consumption, their content has to be based solely on what the target audience will relate to.
 That is why, especially for graphic design in development work, every little detail matters because there is so much to consider outside oneself.

-The experiences I shared above and countless others are what shaped me as a graphic designer in the development world.
-They have guided me, not only in making visually appealing content, but also disseminating relevant information in the best manner possible, to diverse audiences.
+The experiences I shared above and countless others have shaped me as a graphic designer in the development world.
+They have guided me, not only in making visually appealing content, but also in disseminating relevant information in the best manner possible, to diverse audiences.
 It’s all about the details.

 ABOUT THE AUTHOR

-Husseina Bakori has 8 years of experience in communication.
-As a development worker, she has provided communication support to the UNICEF Reading and Numeracy Activity Project (RANA), the Sickle Cell Aid Foundation (SCAF) and the Institutes for Humanitarian Studies and Development (IHSD).
+Husseina Bakori has eight years of experience in communication.
+As a development worker, she has provided communication support to the UNICEF Reading and Numeracy Activity Project (RANA), the Sickle Cell Aid Foundation (SCAF) and the Institute for Humanitarian Studies and Development (IHSD).
 She brings expertise in graphics design, creative writing, website and social media management.